tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-bsc/rpc-bsc-debug_storagerangeat.md

 ### Overview

-`debug_storageRangeAt` is an RPC method that allows you to retrieve the contract storage range for a given block and address.
+`debug_storageRangeAt` is an PPB RPC method that allows you to retrieve the contract storage range for a given block and address.
 This can be useful for developers and auditors who want to inspect the storage state of a specific contract at a particular point in time.
 This method can also help in debugging and identifying potential issues with contract storage, as well as understanding how storage evolves as transactions are executed.

 ### Parameters